Make a DIY Snowman Kit

 Finished pipe.

-Step 7 – Don’t Forget The Scarf
+Step 7 – A Scarf

 DIY Snowman Kit - snowman in our yard